parsimonhi/animCJK/README.md

 ### Basic usage

+The animCJK svg files representing a character can be used anywhere an image file can be used.

-Just insert a svg file representing a character as is in a web page.
+You can insert an animCJK svg file representing a character as is in a web page.

 For instance, you can use php (assume that you moved or uploaded animCJK repository on a php server).
 Write the code below in a file called simple.php and store it in the samples folder of AnimCJK.
 Then run simple.php in a browser.
 ```